 When you’re confused and try to get organized – the best thing is to create a proper schedule, and this is what it basically is.

-By creating this spread I set limits to myself and I know it will help me not only work better but also accomplish tons of other little things I seem to never find time for.
+By creating this daily routine spread, I set limits for myself, and I know it will help me not only work better but also accomplish tons of other little things I seem to never find time for.